 Medicated elixirs, on the other hand, are a bit more intricate.
-Depending on the goal for treatment, a medical elixir can be mixed with any type of pharmaceutical medication including antihistaminic elixirs, — such as “chlorampheniramine maleate elixirs (USP), diphenhydramine HCl elixirs” — sedative and hypnotic elixirs, — such as “pediatric chloral hydrate elixirs” — or expectorant elixirs, — such as “terpin hydrate.”
+Depending on the goal for treatment, a medical elixir can be mixed with any type of pharmaceutical medication, including antihistaminic elixirs, — such as “chlorampheniramine maleate elixirs (USP), diphenhydramine HCl elixirs” — sedative and hypnotic elixirs, — such as “pediatric chloral hydrate elixirs” — or expectorant elixirs, — such as “terpin hydrate.”
 These are just a few of the traditional medicinal elixirs used in the pharmaceutical world.
 Of course, just like tinctures, it’s important to understand the downsides.

-First off, elixirs may contain a few unwanted ingredients including sugar or sugar substitutes, — such as “sugar polyols glycerol and sorbitol” — preservatives, — such as parabens, benzoates, sodium metabisulfite, or butylated hydroxytoluene — buffering agents, chelating agents, — such as “sodium ethylenediaminetetraacetic acid (EDTA)” — and unnatural flavoring agents, enhancers, and coloring agents.
+First off, elixirs may contain a few unwanted ingredients, including sugar or sugar substitutes, — such as “sugar polyols glycerol and sorbitol” — preservatives, — such as parabens, benzoates, sodium metabisulfite, or butylated hydroxytoluene — buffering agents, chelating agents, — such as “sodium ethylenediaminetetraacetic acid (EDTA)” — and unnatural flavoring agents, enhancers, and coloring agents.

-It’s also important to recognize that, much like tinctures, non-medicated elixirs are not highly regulated by the government, therefore the responsibility falls on the shoulders of the consumer to make sure they recognize a safe product.
+It’s also important to recognize that, much like tinctures, non-medicated elixirs are not highly regulated by the government, therefore, the responsibility falls on the shoulders of the consumer to make sure they recognize a safe product.

 When it comes to government regulations of the products we consume, you’ll want to consult the Food and Drug Administration (FDA).
-With that said, if you try to actually search “government or FDA regulations of tinctures and elixirs,” well, you come up pretty flat.
-There’s really not a whole lot of info out there about the governmental regulations of these products.
+With that said, if you try to search “government or FDA regulations of tinctures and elixirs,” well, you come up pretty flat.
+There’s not a whole lot of info out there about the governmental regulations of these products.

 So, are tinctures and elixirs even regulated at all?
-The short answer, yes.
+The short answer is yes.
 Tinctures and elixirs that are publicly marketed and sold generally fall under the same guidelines as supplements.
 This means that these products can be formulated, created, packaged, marketed, and sold without any FDA approval, yet they must follow the same safety protocols and guidelines.
-Of course, companies are legally obligated to notify the FDA if there are any consumer complaints or side effects that arise after the product has actually hit the market.
+Of course, companies are legally obligated to notify the FDA if there are any consumer complaints or side effects that arise after the product has hit the market.

 If this sounds sketchy to you, you’re right on the mark.
 Alright, so how is the production of said products regulated?

-Companies must follow the guidelines set out by the Current Good Manufacturing Practices (cGMPs) — “found in the Code of Federal Regulations Title 21 (21 CFR)” — which refer to a set of FDA created and monitored “systems that assure proper design, monitoring, and control of manufacturing processes and facilities.”
+Companies must follow the guidelines set out by the Current Good Manufacturing Practices (cGMPs) — “found in the Code of Federal Regulations Title 21 (21 CFR)” — which refer to a set of FDA-created and monitored “systems that assure proper design, monitoring, and control of manufacturing processes and facilities.”
 Companies that acquire the GMP certification stamp on their packaging have followed the guidelines that “assure the identity, strength, quality, and purity of drug [and herbal] products.”

 cGMPs guidelines include “establishing strong quality management systems, obtaining appropriate quality raw materials, establishing robust operating procedures, detecting and investigating product quality deviations, and maintaining reliable testing laboratories.”
 The FDA believes that this “formal system of controls … helps to prevent instances of contamination, mix-ups, deviations, failures, and errors [and that] drug [and herbal] products meet their quality standards.”
 Okay, so this isn’t as sketchy as it first sounded.